rupeshdabbir/getme-ps5-bot/README.md

 # getme-ps5-bot

 The goal of this project is to auto check and buy a PS5 when a stock is available.
-Nothing else.
 I just personally wanted to buy a PS5 and hence this project.
+Please don't buy Bulk PS5 and sell them.
+That's bad!

 ### Installation